Iowa vs. Penn State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Iowa has combined with its opponents to put up more than 40.5 points only two times this year.
+- Iowa has combined with its opponents to score more than 41 points only two times this year.

-- So far this season, 60% of Penn State's games (3/5) have had more combined points than Saturday's total of 40.5.
+- So far this season, 60% of Penn State's games (3/5) have had more combined points than Saturday's over/under of 41.

-- The combined points per game average of the two teams, 63.2, is 22.7 points above Saturday's over/under.
+- Saturday's over/under is 22.2 points lower than the two team's combined 63.2 points per game average.

-- The 23.6 combined points per game that these two squads have allowed this season are 16.9 fewer than the 40.5 over/under in this contest.
+- The 23.6 combined points per game that these two squads have allowed this season are 17.4 fewer than the 41 total in this contest.

 Iowa Stats and Trends

-- The Hawkeyes are 3-1 ATS when favored by 2 points or more this season.
+- So far this season, the Hawkeyes have been installed as favorites by a 1.5-point margin or more four times and are 3-1 ATS in those contests.

-- Iowa's games this year have gone over the total in one out of five opportunities (20%).
+- Iowa's games this year have gone over the point total one time in five opportunities (20%).

-- Iowa is 4-1 against the spread and 5-0 overall in games when it puts up more than 12 points.
+- When Iowa records more than 12 points, it is 4-1 against the spread and 5-0 overall.

-- Iowa is 2-0 against the spread and 2-0 overall when the team picks up over 314.2 yards.
+- Iowa is 2-0 against the spread and 2-0 overall when the team churns out over 314.2 yards.

-- This year, the Hawkeyes have four turnovers, five fewer than the Nittany Lions have takeaways (9).
+- The Hawkeyes have turned the ball over four times this season, five fewer than the Nittany Lions have forced (9).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.